 Students with the Gender Studies B.A. take their education in many directions.

-Initial and long-term destinations for graduates include positions in many job sectors, including education, federal and state government, research and policy, non-profit organizations, helping professions, the corporate sector, and more.
+Initial and long-term destinations for graduates include positions in many job sectors: education, federal and state government, research and policy, non-profit organizations, helping professions, the corporate sector, and more.
 Graduates with the Gender Studies B.A. have become researchers, educators, policy advisors, businesspersons, and journalists, among many other careers.

 Want to see where your fellow majors go right after graduating from IU?
 Check out the Walter Center’s First Destinations survey!

-Talk with Gender Studies faculty, the academic advisor and other students to gain insights into the career paths taken by graduates of the Department of Gender Studies and the College of Arts and Sciences.
+Talk with Gender Studies faculty, the academic advisor, career coach, and other students to gain insights into the career paths taken by graduates of the Department of Gender Studies and the College of Arts and Sciences.

 Post-graduate short-term experiences